dennisstoli/chessboardtoFEN/README.md

-# Capstone Project: Tensorflow Chessboard Image to FEN
+# Capstone Project: Using Tensorflow to convert a Chessboard Image to FEN, and creating a [web app](https://share.streamlit.io/dennisstoli/chessboardtofen/main/board_to_fen.py)

 ## Problem Statement